 Most large changes in spending in the United States were associated with military events and were followed by tax reforms with substantial implications on the distribution of taxes across households.
 We briefly review the main historical reforms in the U.S. federal income tax code following these events.
-A more detailed discussion can be found in Appendix D.6
+A more detailed discussion can be found in Appendix $D.^6$

 The 16th Amendment to the U.S. Constitution, adopted on February 3, 1913, set the legal benchmark for Congress to tax individual as well as corporate income.
 The Revenue Act (RA) of 1913 determined personal income tax brackets for the first time, with a modest but progressive structure.
 Shortly after, the entry of the United States into WWI greatly increased the need for tax revenues, which were largely obtained by expanding personal income taxes in a progressive fashion.
-The revenue acts during the Wilson Administration drastically increased top marginal tax rates to a 60% to 77% range, 10 times greater than three years earlier.7 The increase in progressivity was only temporary, and the decade that followed WWI-with Andrew Mellon as Secretary of the Treasury-observed a persistent decline in progressivity.
+The revenue acts during the Wilson Administration drastically increased top marginal tax rates to a 60% to 77% range, 10 times greater than three years earlier.
+The increase in progressivity was only temporary, and the decade that followed WWI-

-5Recent work in the same vein includes McGrattan and Ohanian (2010), Romer and Romer (2010), and Hall and Sargent (2019).
+&lt;sup>5Recent work in the same vein includes McGrattan and Ohanian (2010), Romer and Romer (2010), and Hall and Sargent (2019).

-6Discussions on the history of tax reforms can be found in Brownlee (2016) and Scheve and Stasavage (2016).
+&lt;sup>6Discussions on the history of tax reforms can be found in Brownlee (2016) and Scheve and Stasavage (2016).